No matter what your favorite outdoor activity is, you’re sure to have a great time in these wonderful campgrounds in Oregon.

 4. Cape Lookout State Park – Tillamook

-Cape Lookout is a famous camping area that gives a fantastic view of the ocean.
+Cape Lookout is a famous camping area which gives a fantastic view of the ocean.
 The state park is known for beachcombing and has miles of walking and hiking trails that pass through the forest.

 Enjoy the trail and look for the bench at the end.
 If you’re lucky, a whale might show up in the ocean!